univention/office365/README.md

   Group synchronization may put some load on the server, because the selection of which goups to synchronize happens automatically, by checking nested group memberships of user accounts that are enabled for synchronization.
-* In LDAP, enabled user accounts are marked by and attribute "univentionOffice365Enabled".
-The target Azure ADs can be seen in the multialue LDAP attribute "univentionOffice365ADConnectionAlias".
+* In LDAP, enabled user accounts are marked by the attribute "univentionOffice365Enabled".
+The target Azure ADs can be seen in the multivalue LDAP attribute "univentionOffice365ADConnectionAlias".
   After successfull synchronization, the Listener modules store the Azure AD object IDs at the corresponding UCS user and group objects.
   These object IDs are specific for each target Azure AD instance.